christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/anatomy-of-a-webpage.md

 #The Anatomy of a Webpage

 Webpages are composed of an interesting mix of HTML, CSS, JavaScript and some other resources like images.
-The job of a Web browser is to interpret all of this "stuff" and display the webpage to the user.
+The job of a web browser is to interpret all of this "stuff" and display the webpage to the user.

 ###HTML
 HTML stands for HyperText Markup Language and is the code the specifies the *content* of a webpage.